tlarnold10/rustPresentation/presentation/rust/slides.md

 - Extremely fast and reliable
 - Most admirred language from the 2023 Stack Overflow survey, and pretty high on the desired rank. https://survey.stackoverflow.co/2023/#section-admired-and-desired-programming-scripting-and-markup-languages
 - Gaining traction and an active community
+    - Many new JavaScript build tools (Turbopack and Rspack)
 - Great cross platform compatability

 ---